github/docs/content/codespaces/customizing-your-codespace/setting-your-timeout-period-for-codespaces.md

 ---
-title: Setting your timeout period for Codespaces
+title: Setting your timeout period for GitHub Codespaces
-intro: 'You can set your default timeout for {% data variables.product.prodname_codespaces %} in your personal settings page.'
+intro: 'You can set your default timeout for {% data variables.product.prodname_github_codespaces %} in your personal settings page.'
 product: '{% data reusables.gated-features.codespaces %}'
 versions:
   fpt: '*'